 for gas production is called an εUCG-IGCC

 It is economically feasible to remove contaminants such as particulates, ammonia and hydrogen sulphide, from the εUCG gas so that turbine exhaust gases contain very little pollutants.
 The high efficiency of the εUCG process and the combined-cycle configuration also means that CO2 emissions are lower than virtually all other coal-based power generation technologies.
-It is also feasible to remove the CO2 from the εUCG gas before it is used in the gas turbine and permanently store it in the highly-permeable zone left around a depleted gasifier, reducing CO2 emission rates to less than that of a natural gas combined-cycle.
+It is also feasible to remove the CO2 from the εUCG gas before it is used in the gas turbine and permanently store it in the highly-permeable zone left around a depleted gasifier, reducing CO2 emission rates to less than those of a natural gas combined-cycle.

 demonstrates CO2 emissions of about 25% lower than a supercritical